Semiha Es: Career

-Semiha Es felt longing as her husband was away on journalistic trips from time to time.
+Semiha Es felt lonely as her husband was away on journalistic trips from time to time.
 He decided to teach her to take photos so that she could be with him on journeys.
 Their first collaboration was in Hollywood, California.
 She took photos while her husband was interviewing the celebrities of the time, among them future U.S. President Ronald Reagan.

 She accompanied her spouse when he was sent to Korea as a war correspondent by the daily Hürriyet to report about the Turkish Army Brigade's involvement in the Korean War between 1950 and 1953.
 She served as a war photographer.
 She was five days a week in the front in military uniform, spent the weekends in Tokyo, Japan, where they were flown by military aircraft.
 Her photos began to be published in the newspaper from November 5, 1950.
 However, later it is revealed that only some of her photographs were actually published.
 These were the photos, which showed heroism of the soldiers.
 On the other hand, the photos reflecting the tragedy of the war were deliberately edited out.
 She became so the first female war photographer of Turkey.
 Semiha Es covered the Vietnam War for five years, and remembers that she experienced the Vietnam War was more horrific than the Korean War.

 She shot photos while she traveled around the globe with her spouse for the newspaper.